wffei123/MNEN/README.md

 Euroroad<br>
 Ca-GrQc<br>
 Powergrid<br>

 # Output
-path = 'dataset.txt'#dataset为具体数据集名字
 The rank list of MNEN algorithm on each network, which are written to the '.\outputdata\MNEN_'+path' file.

-Instructions for using DCDME code:
+Instructions for using MNEN code:

 1.Install networkx  python libraries before running the script.